 It is recommended that all passengers, in all seating positions, use safety belts.
 New York State's seat belt law has increased seat belt and child safety seat use, and is responsible for saving lives and reducing the severity of injuries.
 Buckle Up and take advantage of the best available protection in the event of a crash.

-See the on-line brochure New York State's Seat Belt Law.
+See the brochure New York State's Seat Belt Law.